-Penetration test is an authorized attack on a computer system, network or applications to detect security loopholes that hackers can put to use.
+A penetration test is an authorized attack on a computer system, network or application to detect security loopholes that hackers can put to use.

 It is a program meant to detect web application vulnerabilities by communicating with the application through web front-end.

-Vulnerability scanning helps to identify the security threats and to determine he areas in an application or network that are prone to potential vulnerabilities.
+Vulnerability scanning helps to identify the security threats and to determine the areas in an application or network that are prone to potential vulnerabilities.

 Testing for URL manipulation

-Attackers find it easy to perform URL manipulation in application that use HTTP GET method for server client communication.
-This method involves passing of information through parameters in the query string.
+Attackers find it easy to perform URL manipulation in the application that uses the HTTP GET method for server-client communication.
+This method involves the passing of information through parameters in the query string.
 Therefore, the tester must check if any confidential information is being passed through the query strings.
 Also, ensure that the server doesn’t accept any invalid parameter values in the query strings.

 There are different kinds of security testing tools that help to identify the security flaws in your application, on time.

 The application testing tools help to identify the potential vulnerabilities that exist in your application before it hits the market and gives you ample time to rectify the defects.
 When you use application testing tools, nothing can stop your business from staying ahead in the competition and earning profits.
 Selenium,

 IBM Rational Robot, Rational Functional Tester (RFT), Apache Jmeter, etc. are all examples of application testing tools.